I’m not sure what I can add about the general sentiment of 2020. It was awful in every way. Here’s to a better 2021.

 5.Termush, Sven Holm (1967, trans.
 1969), 4.5/5 (Very Good) depicts, with stark minimalism, the psychological state of wealthy survivors holed up in a hotel shelter after an apocalyptic nuclear event.
 The novel delves into the psyche of the survivors, their isolation and inability to grasp the immensity of the changes beyond their walls, and their internal transformation as the rituals of “civilization” are maintained while the “reality” of external world infringes upon their oasis.

+Norwegian SF in translation!
+A disturbing take of a family who finds meaning in a vast dump outside of a decayed metropolis.
 I am reminded of the lyrics of The Poppy Family’s “Of Cities and Escapes” — “I’m caught in the grip of the city, madness and smog.”
 Sampled by Dan the Automator and Del the Funky Homosapien in the song “Madness” on Deltron 3030 (2000).

 7. Hyacinths, Chelsea Quinn Yarbro (1983), 4.25/5 (Very Good) is an unsettling dystopian tale of a future where even the unregulated creative world of Dreams is harnessed and controlled.
 On another level, Hyacinths lays bare the dangers of unregulated industry and the ingrained sexism within western capitalism.
 There’s a deep sadness within these pages, a sadness at the lack of progress for equal rights in the workplace, a sadness at our collective inability to help those who need it most.